mariatnguyen/mariatnguyen.github.io/_posts/2021-1-27-creating-a-class-named-cat.md

 </p>
 </div>

+I've added two properties: "name" and "birthday".
+The "this" keyword refers to the class scope, so it's referring to the Cat class in this case.
+Both the name and birthday properties are assigned to itself so I can customize it when creating an object.

 Classes can contain properties and methods beyond the constructor method.

-Let's add some more functionality to the cat object.
+Let's add some more functionality to the class.

 <div class="blockcode">
 <p>class Cat {<br>